'Is that respect? I don't know': Nikki Haley's parting claim is hard to judge

 Breaking News Emails

-Nikki Haley made a bold claim about the Trump administration's world standing when she announced her surprise resignation as United Nations ambassador.
+Nikki Haley made a bold claim about the Trump administration's world standing when she announced her surprise resignation as United Nations ambassador on Tuesday.

-"Now, the United States is respected," Haley told reporters at the White House on Tuesday seated next to President Donald Trump.
+"Now, the United States is respected," Haley said at the White House, seated next to President Donald Trump.
 "Countries may not like what we do, but they respect what we do."

 Respect wasn't the word that sprang to mind last month when Trump told the U.N.
 General Assembly that his administration had accomplished more than any other "in the history of our country," and some world leaders broke out in laughter.